Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-We may therefore consider the set which, in strict technical terms, \emph {is} the equivalence relation introduced above.
+which, in strict technical terms, \emph {is} the equivalence relation introduced above.
 As usual we may view $\Xt $ as a groupoid under the multiplication operation such that $(w,z)(y,x)$ is defined if and only if $z=y$, in which case the product is set to be $(w,x)$.
 We shall not be concerned with topological aspects of $\Xt $, so we will see it simply as a discrete groupoid (we nevertheless call the reader's attention to question \ref {FellBundleOverEqulvRel}).